 Student exhibitions explore the History of Science, Technology and Medicine

-A new postgraduate course has opened up opportunities for students to explore debates at the intersection of contemporary art, museum practice and science communication.
+Students explore debates at the intersection of contemporary art, museum practice and science communication.

 The exhibition launched on the 13 December 2018, drawing positive feedback from staff and visitors alike.
 Student curator Stuart Bowes, currently on the MA Art Gallery and Museum Studies, said of the experience:

 "It’s strange to think how prevalent magic lanterns were a century ago and yet now they are largely forgotten.
 Investigating the Museum’s collections of lanterns, slides and attachments for our exhibition felt like rediscovering a lost world, yet one not so different from our own.

 "I believe their fascination lies in their versatility: our exhibition barely scratched the surface of the varied contexts in which they were used and the diverse subjects that they displayed."

 Co-curator Liam Jackson, also an MA Art Gallery and Museum Studies student, said:

 “I think that, overall, the experience was great.
 Working in the Museum of the History of Science, Technology and Medicine was a real pleasure as we were constantly discovering new things down in its stores.
 The whole module was a nice blend of theoretical and practical learning for skills you would need within a museum."

 Lighting the Way: Leeds and the 'Magic' Lantern exhibition at the University of Leeds, December 2018

 Students Carrie Scott-Huby and Tianyao Ju also gained insights from the course.
 Carrie said: